humdrum-tools/humdrum-documentation/guide/ch13/index.md

 extract -i '*Isopran' howells | deg -a > temp1
 ```

-Next, let\'s again extract the soprano voice and create a corresponding
+Next, let's again extract the soprano voice and create a corresponding
 melodic interval representation using <span class="tool">mint</span>.
 Since we are not
 interested in interval qualities we can invoke the <span class="option">d</span> option to
 output only diatonic interval sizes.